ritsu/RitsuCogs/README.md

 # RitsuCogs

-Some Unix/Linux and Anime related cogs for <a href="https://github.com/Twentysix26/Red-DiscordBot">Red-DiscordBot</a>.
+Some /usr/bin and anime related cogs for <a href="https://github.com/Twentysix26/Red-DiscordBot">Red-DiscordBot</a>.
 If you need help or want to chat, visit my <a href="https://discord.gg/25w9hKX">Discord channel</a>.

 Add repo: ```[p]cog repo add ritsu-cogs https://github.com/ritsu/RitsuCogs```